GoodVibe: Security-by-Vibe for LLM-Based Code Generation: Experimental Results

 To further examine the generality of \ourname beyond C++ and Java, we conduct an additional study on Swift and Go, two widely used modern programming languages with distinct design goals and security profiles.
 Swift is commonly used in the Apple ecosystem for application development, where security issues often arise from improper input handling and API misuse, while Go is widely adopted in cloud services and backend infrastructure, where concurrency errors and improper error handling are frequent sources of vulnerabilities.
 Our goal is to assess whether \ourname generalizes to programming languages with different design philosophies, standard libraries, and common vulnerability patterns.
 In this setting, we focus on comparisons between \ourname and LoRA.
 Full fine-tuning is omitted here to maintain a fair comparison between lightweight adaptation methods and to keep computational cost comparable across approaches.

 Table~\ref{tab:code-security-add-languages} reports the safe response rate for Swift and Go across six models.
 On average, pre-trained models achieve safe response rates of 27.3\% on Swift and 40.1\% on Go, indicating that secure code generation remains unreliable without targeted adaptation\footnote{Due to page constraints, we report only the average baseline performance in the text and omit per-model baseline entries from the table.}.
 Both \ourname and LoRA substantially improve security performance across models, confirming that security-aware fine-tuning generalizes beyond the languages used in the main benchmark.
 Importantly, \ourname achieves consistently strong results and, on average, outperforms LoRA on both languages.
 For Swift, \ourname reaches an average safe response rate of 53.6\%, compared to 51.9\% for LoRA.
 On Go, \ourname achieves 54.0\%, exceeding LoRA’s 48.9\%.
-While the performance of individual models varies, the overall trend indicates that \ourname generalizes robustly across languages, and outperforms low-rank adaptation consistently.
+While the performance of individual models varies, the overall trend indicates that \ourname generalizes robustly across languages, while maintaining competitive performance relative to low-rank adaptation.